ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

 Alongside <a href="https://github.com/encode/databases" class="external-link" target="_blank">`encode/databases`</a> you can also use native SQLAlchemy asyncio support.

-**THIS SUPPORT IS CURRENTLY IN BETA STAGE, DO NOT USE IT IN PRODUCTION!**
+!!! warning

-Since SQLite is currently not supported we'll use **PostgreSQL**, which does require you to have a running image of PostgreSQL.
+    SQLAlchemy asyncio support is currently in beta and is not stable.

-This tutorial also specifically expects `SQLAlchemy >= 1.4`, since it is currently in beta you will need to specify the version since pypi automatically will not install it.
+    This tutorial expects SQLAlchemy >= 1.4.

 !!! tip
-    We strongly suggest going through the non async tutorial first ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), since this tutorial will mostly cover the async parts of SQLAlchemy.
+    We strongly suggest going through the non async tutorial first ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), since this tutorial only cover the async parts of SQLAlchemy.

 ## File structure